 What does acupuncture feel like?

+Acupuncture needles are inserted either for a second or two, or retained for a period of time (twenty minutes is the average duration).
+Acupuncture needles are very fine.
 When they are inserted, patients often describe a feeling of tingling or a dull ache.
 This sensation usually passes after a couple of minutes and you are left with a generally heavy relaxed feeling in your body.
 Patients often fall asleep during treatment.

 Treatment may also include the use of a smouldering herb called moxa, cupping, gua sha, infrared heat lamps, electro-stimulation.